 Winners: The first-place winner will receive a $500 Visa gift card from U.S. Bank.
 The nine runners-up will each receive a $100 Visa gift card.
-All 10 winners will have their essays published in the Variety section of the Star Tribune on November 9 and will be invited to celebrate at the Star Tribune on November 20 with their family.
+All 10 winners will have their essays published in the Variety section of the Star Tribune on Tuesday, November 24.

 More info: Call United Way at 612-340-7400.